-- a.
+a.
 You are responsible for your individual account and should take all reasonable precautions to prevent others from being able to use your account.
-Under no conditions should you provide your password to another person. - b.
+Under no conditions should you provide your password to another person.

+b.
 You will immediately notify a teacher or the system administrator if you have identified a possible security problem.
-Do not go looking for security problems, because this may be construed as an illegal attempt to gain access. - c.
-You will avoid the inadvertent spread of computer viruses by following the LISD virus protection procedures if you download software.
+Do not go looking for security problems, because this may be construed as an illegal attempt to gain access.

-4. Inappropriate Language
+4. Inappropriate Language & Cyber Bullying

-- Restrictions against Inappropriate Language apply to public messages, private messages, and material posted on Web pages. - b.
-You will not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language. - c.
-You will not post information that could cause damage or a danger of disruption. - d.
-You will not engage in personal attacks, including prejudicial or discriminatory attacks. - e.
-You will not harass another person.
-Harassment is persistently acting in a manner that distresses or annoys another person.
-If a you are told by a person to stop sending them messages, you must stop! - You will not knowingly or recklessly post false or defamatory information about a person or organization.
+a.
+Restrictions against inappropriate language apply to public messages, private messages, and material posted on Web pages.

+b.
+You will not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language.

+c.
+You will not post information that could cause damage or a danger of disruption.

+d.
+You will not engage in personal attacks, including prejudicial or discriminatory attacks.

+e.
+You will not knowingly or recklessly post false or defamatory information about a person or organization.